tomas-sucena/2023-FEUP-FSI/labs/LOGBOOK7.md

 |----------|-----------------------------|
 | 'hi'     | ![Alt text](images/7-1.png) |

 Now that we were aware of the output we did *not* want to receive, we started constructing our payload.
-Our first idea was to send the string `"%d"`, because it would force the program to find an integer in the value immediately above the format string on the stack.
+Our first idea was to send the string `"%d"` because it would force the program to find an integer in the value immediately above the format string on the stack.
 Since there would be no integer above our format string, the program should crash.

 However, our hypothesis did not turn out to be correct, as proven by the output below: